-- the V2X Layer of the UE needs to be able to consolidate Application Layer QoS requirements and generate a DRX schedule for AS layer;
+- the V2X Layer of the UE needs to be able to consolidate Application Layer QoS requirements and generate a PC5 DRX schedule for AS layer;

-- the V2X layer also needs to be able to expose the DRX schedule to the Application layer for traffic generation management; and
+- the V2X layer also needs to be able to expose the PC5 DRX schedule to the Application layer for traffic generation management;

+- the AS layer makes the final decision on the applicability of the PC5 DRX schedule requested by the V2X layer, e.g. by adjusting the PC5 DRX schedule according to the AS layer configurations, e.g. the resources pool settings;

+- the AS layer provides the results of the enforced PC5 DRX schedule to the V2X layer; and

-- optionally, the UE can signal to the NG-RAN to align the Uu DRX and PC5 DRX.
+- optionally, the UE can signal to the NG-RAN to inform about the PC5 DRX setting.

 Editor's note: If this can be already supported by existing signalling depends on RAN WG design.